tibor-mirnic/goto-angular/src/app/modules/feature-module/models/README.md

 We user `enums` to define various types, events etc. Enums should not have an `Enum` suffix.

+For better readability enums sent from `api` should use string conversion.

 `models/enums/user-type.ts`
 ```
 export enum UserType {